 This plant doesn’t grow big and shouldn’t require repotting.
 As the plant grows slowly, many people never need to transplant the Variegata.

-However, when growing from offsets, younger plants may eventually outgrow their pots.
+However, when growing the tiger aloe from offsets, younger plants may eventually outgrow their pots.
 Transplant in the fall, when plants start growing again.